dew-waterscience/hydllp-server/README.md

 check out [pyhydllp](https://pypi.org/project/pyhydllp/).
 That calls the HYDLLP DLL directly, and has a lot of helper stuff in pandas.

-I wrote this because (1) not all users have access to Hydstra executables locally on their machines and (2) the DLL code is finicky to get running.
+I wrote this because (1) not all users have the ability to execute Hydstra (instead using the application through a locked-down remote machine) and (2) the DLL code is finicky to get running.

+Assuming you have access to a server, this might help broaden access.

+DO NOT USE FOR PRODUCTION WITHOUT TESTING.

+I haven't don't any checks about thread-safe, concurrent access etc.

 ## Install